andreasjordan/PowerShell-for-DBAs/SQLServer/README.md

 ## Install the server

 I use the free express edition of SQL Server 2019 for my labs.
-See my install script [Server.ps1](Server.ps1) in this folder for details.
+See my install script [Server.ps1](Server.ps1) in this folder for details on how to run an unattended installation from a remote cmputer.
+The PowerShell module dbatools also has a command to run the installation.

 ## Install the client